Radigeco/webapi-jwt-angular-boilerplate/README.md

 * Backend
   * Web API 2.2 based RESTful API
   * Authentication/Authorization is done via JWT based token flow
-  * For persistence T-SQL is used with Entity framework as DAL
+  * For persistence T-SQL is used with Entity framework as ORM

 # Requirements
 * Visual studio 2012+